-- Securing windows and doors when rooms are not in use. - Ensuring that visitors sign in and out at the school office. - Challenging any unidentified individuals and notifying the headteacher of any unauthorised person. - Securing valuable equipment after use. - Ensuring the security of school equipment when taken off the school premises, such as laptops. - Accessing the school premises in accordance with the school's Key Holder Policy. - Acting in accordance with the school's Data Protection Policy and Data and Cybersecurity Breach Prevention and Management Plan, ensuring that data and information is secure. - Reporting any minor security concerns to the headteacher. - Reporting major security concerns directly to the police or emergency services, where appropriate. - Carrying their school ID with them at all times. - Being responsible for the security of any of their own property that they bring to the school site.
+- Securing windows and doors when rooms are not in use. - Ensuring that visitors sign in and out at the school office. - Challenging any unidentified individuals and notifying the headteacher of any unauthorised person. - Securing valuable equipment after use. - Ensuring the security of school equipment when taken off the school premises, such as laptops. - Accessing the school premises in accordance with the school's Key Holder procedure... - Acting in accordance with the school's Data Protection Policy and Cyber-Security Policy, ensuring that data and information is secure. - Reporting any minor security concerns or suspicious activity to the headteacher or security lead. - Reporting major security concerns directly to the police or emergency services, where appropriate. - Carrying their school ID with them at all times. - Keeping their own property brought onto the school site secure. - Participating in training and awareness programmes related to protective security. - Being familiar with incident response plans and supporting the security lead in implementing and maintaining protective security. - Providing additional support for staff and pupils with additional needs, i.e. those with SEND.